A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Computational results

 For some of the problems reported below no upper bound (feasible solution) was found before the problem terminated at time limit, and consequently for these problems no GAP value can be reported.
 Problems where this occurs are signified by {\it\textbf{NF}} for No Feasible solution.

-In the results for Strategies 1, 2 and 3 {\bm{$|\Theta|$}} is the number of racks chosen in the first-stage solution and {\bm{$|S|$}} is the number of orders that are considered for picking in the second-stage. {\it\textbf{NPO}} is the number of Non-Picked Orders, so orders not picked at the second-stage.
+In the results for Strategies 1, 2 and 3 {\bm{$|\Theta|$}} is the number of racks chosen in the first-stage solution and {\bm{$|S|$}} is the number of orders that are considered for picking in the second-stage. {\it\textbf{BLG}} is the {\it\textbf{BackLoG}}, so the number of unpicked orders, i.e.~orders not picked at the second-stage that must be carried over to the next pick window.

-To illustrate the results consider Table~\ref{O50_nored} and the results for $O=50$ orders; $N=500$ products; $R=75$ racks; $P=10$ pickers; each with a capacity $C_p$ of 5 orders (so the last line in the main body of Table~\ref{O50_nored}).
-This table deals with the case where there is no rack reduction.
+To illustrate the results consider the results for $O=50$ orders; $N=500$ products; $R=75$ racks; $P=10$ pickers; each with a capacity $C_p$ of 5 orders (so the last line in the upper body of Table~\ref{nored}, related to $O = 50$): \begin{compactitem}

-The approach given in our previous work (\cite{valle2021}), when run on the same hardware with the same version of Cplex as used in this new work, requires 19.3 seconds, has a zero GAP (so solves the problem to proven optimality) with the optimal solution requiring 23 racks.
+\item The approach given in our previous work (\cite{valle2021}), when run on the same hardware with the same version of Cplex as used in this new work, requires 19.3 seconds, has a zero GAP (so solves the problem to proven optimality) with the optimal solution requiring 23 racks.
 This means that 23 racks was the minimum number of racks needed to deal with the total of $\sum_{p=1}^P C_p=50$ orders allocated to the pickers.

-Strategy 1, which requires all orders to be picked, also solves all problems to the same proven optimal solution, requiring 70.3 seconds.
+\item Strategy 1, which requires all orders to be picked, solves the problem to the same proven optimal solution, requiring 70.3 seconds.
 For Strategy 1 the second-stage is irrelevant as all orders are picked at the first-stage.

-Strategy 2, which leaves orders requiring just a single unit of one product to the second-stage, also solves all problems to proven optimality.
-For the problem in the last line of the main body of Table~\ref{O50_nored} the first-stage required 17.5 seconds and the second-stage 0.3 seconds.
+\item Strategy 2, which leaves orders requiring just a single unit of one product to the second-stage, also solves the problem to proven optimality.
+The first-stage required 17.5 seconds and the second-stage 0.3 seconds.
 21 racks were needed, with the number of second-stage orders being 28.
 7 of these 28 orders were left unpicked.
 This is because in the second-stage we restrict ourselves to only using the racks associated with the first-stage solution.
-So here we arrive at a solution involving fewer racks faster than either the approach of \cite{valle2021} or Strategy 1, but with the solution leaving 7 orders unpicked.